eudoxia0/eudoxia0.github.io/_posts/2015-06-07-lisp-travis-coveralls.md

 Then you click on the switch next to the repo's name to enable it, and then all you have to do is push a commit to trigger a build.
 Travis, like all services, has its ups and downs in terms of availability.
-So some times builds will start almost instantaneously, other times they'll take some time.
+So some times builds will start almost instantaneously, other times they'll take longer.

 # Coverage Testing